roblaing/erlang-webapp-howto/unit2/README.md

   io_lib:format(Binary, ArgList).
 ```

+I generally try to follow the recipe taught by MIT's free
+<a href="https://htdp.org/2019-02-24/part_preface.html#%28part._sec~3asystematic-design%29">How to design programs</a> textbook
+which teaches you to write down a <em>signature</em> (equating to the -spec line) and a <em>purpose statement</em>
+(equating to the %% @doc ... line) before starting to code.
+This helps making it clear in your mind what your
+function is going to produce and consume, and reminds you not to break its <em>contract</em> with existing code that uses
+it when you rewrite it.

+The `-spec ...` line is optional, but vital in my opinion to make your software decipherable.
+It virtually has a language of
+its own explained in the
+<a href="https://erlang.org/doc/reference_manual/typespec.html">Types and Function Specifications</a> chapter of the official
+documentation.

 <h3>Modules</h3>

 The template/2 function is the first of many auxiliary functions common to the `foo_handler.erl` files that will grow as my